-We implement stringent procedures in relation to the hiring of employees and temporary staff, as well as where we employ the services of third party organisations, in order to alert us of any signs of modern slavery.
+We implement stringent procedures in relation to the hiring of employees and temporary staff, as well as where we employ the services of third-party organisations, in order to alert us of any signs of modern slavery.

 Below we set out the steps we take to ensure there is no slavery or human trafficking occurring within our organisation or its supply chains.

 We have zero tolerance to slavery and human trafficking.
-To ensure all those in our supply chain and contractors comply with our values.
+We expect those in our supply chain and contractors to comply with our values.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending June 2016.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending March 2021.

 Omni Facilities Management Limited